The biography of Alexander Hayden Girard by Bianca Killmann for TAGWERC.

 Republic of Fife

-Study architecture
+Study of architecture

 Cheers at Café Trouville

-Of tortillas and tenderloin
+From tortillas and tenderloin

 The Miller House

-Among Girard's interior designs for private residences, the house of Joseph Irwin Miller, President of the engine manufacturer "Cummins Incorporated", and his wife Xenia Simons Miller are particularly noteworthy.
-On the one hand, because it was declared a U.S. National Historic Landmark in 2000 and was donated to the Indianapolis Museum of Art after Mrs. Miller's death in 2010.
-Secondly, because the design of Girard's house pays tribute to the most famous and influential patron of his home town of Columbus.
-For it was Miller who established the "Cummins Foundation" in 1954, a foundation that from 1957 onwards paid all architectural fees for public buildings in Columbus, which is why Columbus was named the sixth most important city in America in terms of architecture by the "American Institute of Architects" in 1991.
-As a result of this underwriting by the Cummins Foundation, buildings were designed by world-renowned architects such as Eero Saarinen, Gunnar Birkerts, Kevin Roche, Ieoh Ming Pei, Richard Meier, César Pelli, Skidmore, Owings & Merrill and Harry Weese.
-For many of these buildings, it is Girard who is commissioned to design the interiors and can thus build up a substantial portfolio of reference projects.
+Among Girard's interior designs for private residences, the home of Joseph Irwin Miller, president of the engine manufacturer Cummins Incorporated, and his wife Xenia Simons Miller is particularly noteworthy.
+Firstly, because it was declared a U.S. National Historic Landmark in 2000 and, following Mrs. Miller's death in 2010, donated to the Indianapolis Museum of Art.
+Secondly, because Girard's design of this house represents a connection to perhaps the most prominent and influential benefactor of his hometown of Columbus.
+It was Miller who, in 1954, founded the Cummins Foundation, a foundation that, beginning in 1957, assumed responsibility for all architects' fees for public buildings in Columbus.
+This led to Columbus being ranked the sixth most important city in America for architecture by the American Institute of Architects in 1991.
+As a result of the Cummins Foundation's funding, buildings were constructed by world-renowned architects such as Eero Saarinen, Gunnar Birkerts, Kevin Roche, I.M.
+Pei, Richard Meier, César Pelli, Skidmore, Owings & Merrill, and Harry Weese.
+For many of these buildings, Girard was commissioned to design the interiors, thus building a substantial portfolio of reference projects.

 Inside Miller House

-Living lab in Santa Fe
+Living laboratory in Santa Fe

 Furniture manufacturer Herman Miller

-Collector of folk art
+Collectors of folk art

 Arts of India